Entrepreneurs' Organization

 Entrepreneurs' Organization (EO) is a global non-profit organization formerly known as the Young Entrepreneurs' Organization (YEO), that was founded in 1987.
-The organization’s U.S. chapters provide peer forums, mentorship, and leadership development programming for business owners and founders.As of 2025, EO includes more than 19,000 members across 60 countries and over 220 chapters worldwide, with U.S. chapters focusing on leadership development, peer-to-peer learning, and accelerator programs for early-stage founders.EO’s U.S. chapters provide peer forums, mentorship, and leadership development for business owners, with chapter directories and program descriptions on the official site.
-EO’s U.S. chapters provide peer forums, mentorship, and leadership development for business owners, with chapter directories and program descriptions on the official site.

 History

 In 1987, 22 young entrepreneurs founded an organization initially known as The Young Entrepreneurs' Organization (YEO) which expanded throughout the United States and Canada.
 Within a few years, membership grew to include chapters in Latin America, Europe, the Middle East, Africa, and Asia.

 In 1996, YEO helped create the World Entrepreneurs' Organization (WEO), which served as an alumni organization for YEO members who, after the age of 40, wanted to continue their involvement in an entrepreneurial membership organization.
 In 2005, YEO and WEO merged to form the Entrepreneurs' Organization (EO) as it is known today.
 They continue to focus on youth with the annual Global Student Entrepreneur Awards and pitch contest.

 Membership

 Verne Harnish is the founder of the Young Entrepreneurs' Organization and recruited 22 entrepreneurs as founding board members to initially fund the start-up of the organization.
 Some of the members were Kevin Harrington, of Shark Tank fame, Julie Brice, founder of I Can't Believe It's Yogurt, Neil Balter of the California Closet Company, and Lisa Renshaw of Penn Parking Inc. Members are required to have controlling ownership of a company with annual revenue of at least one million dollars.
 Membership has grown to over 18,000+ worldwide with an average age of 44 and a series of chapters in more than 60 countries.
 As of 2015, it was estimated that approximately fifteen percent focused in arts and other soft businesses.